We Tested Dozens of Dermatologist-Approved Sunscreens — These 12 Were Our Favorites

 If you have eczema or sensitive skin, odds are that you already own at least one product from Vanicream.
 The brand specializes in sensitive skin care, and their products are all fragrance-free and free of dyes, parabens, lanolin, formaldehyde, and gluten.

-Their mineral sunscreen met our high expectations for a soothing, moisturizing, and extremely gentle product.
-While it may leave a white cast, with a little bit of elbow grease (read: rubbing in for a bit longer than you’d like), it should blend.
-It’s made with non-nano zinc oxide and with ceramides, and our research shows that it feels calming on irritated skin.
+The mineral sunscreen met our high expectations for a soothing, moisturizing, and extremely gentle product.
+While it may leave a white cast, with a little bit of elbow grease (that is, rubbing it in for a bit longer than you’d like), it should blend.
+It’s made with non-nano zinc oxide and ceramides, and our research shows that it feels calming on irritated skin.

 Best Splurge